James Stanier Clarke: Librarian to the Prince of Wales

-In 1799, shortly after his appointment as Royal Chaplain, Clarke, along with John MacArthur (secretary to Admiral Lord Hood, Commander-in-Chief of the Mediterranean fleet 1793-1795) founded The Naval Chronicle.
-It had been less than a year since Nelson’s defeat of the French Fleet at the Battle of the Nile and with the fate of England still in the hands of the Navy, public interest was at a high.
-Both Clarke and MacArthur were well situated to cultivate contacts both social and naval.
-The magazine, which featured up to date information about the navy and articles on maritime history was a success.
-Their publisher, Bunney and Gold, specialized in nautical books and charts and began what would become a monthly publication for the next twenty years.
+Shortly after his appointment as Royal Chaplain in 1799, Clarke founded The Naval Chronicle with John MacArthur, secretary to Admiral Lord Hood.
+It had been less than a year since Nelson’s defeat of the French fleet at the Battle of the Nile and with the fate of England still in the hands of the Royal Navy, public interest was at an all time high.
+Both Clarke and MacArthur were well situated to develop their contacts.
+The magazine, which featured up to date information about the navy and articles on maritime history, was a major success.
+Their publisher, Bunney and Gold, specialised in nautical books and began what would become a monthly publication for the next twenty years.

-Along with his duties as Librarian and Chaplain, James found time to write.
-In 1803, he published The Progress of Maritime Discovery, followed in 1809 by The Life of Admiral Lord Nelson, KB, which he coauthored with John MacArthur.
-Later, in 1816, he edited The Life of James II.
-According to experts, the original of this work was compiled after James' death by one or more of his secretaries based upon James' own memoirs.
-It is most reliable for the years before 1660 and for the years 1678 to 1685.
+Alongside his duties as librarian and chaplain, Clarke found time to write and in 1803, he published The Progress of Maritime Discovery.
+This was followed by The Life of Admiral Lord Nelson, published in 1809 and coauthored with MacArthur.
 In 1815, Jane Austen was staying with her brother Henry Austen in London, caring for the publication details of her fourth book, Emma.
 At one point during her visit, Henry Austen became gravely ill.
 He was treated by a society doctor who also waited on the Royal Family.
-At some point, the doctor discovered that the sister waiting on his patient was none other than the anonymous author of one of the Prince’s favorite novels, Pride and Prejudice.
+At some point, the doctor discovered that the sister waiting on his patient was none other than the anonymous author behind one of the Prince of Wales' favourite novels, Pride and Prejudice.
 After carrying the news to the Royal Family at Carlton House, Jane received the now famous invitation from the Prince’s secretary to tour the house and libraries.
 Assured by Clarke that she would receive every possible attention, Jane visited Carlton House on November 13, 1815.

-James Stanier Clarke’s last letter from Jane Austen is dated 1816.
-He died in 1834.
-Such might be the only known details of his life, if it weren’t for rare book lover Richard Wheeler.
-In 1955 he found a slim volume in an antique store.
-Stamped on the spine were the words “Sacred To Friendship” and the initials J.S.C.
-Upon opening the cover, Wheeler found over one hundred verses, drawings, watercolors and autographs from such noted celebrities as William Cowper, novelists Charlotte Smith and Anna Seward and painter George Romney.
-While many of the drawings are copies of famous works of art there were, among them, watercolors of two unnamed women.
+James Stanier Clarke’s last letter from Austen is dated 1816 and in 1834, he died aged 68.
+Such might be the only known details of his life, were it not for rare book lover Richard Wheeler.
+In 1955, Wheeler found a slim volume in an antique store.
+Stamped on the spine were the initials J.S.C and the words 'Sacred To Friendship'.
+Upon opening the cover, Wheeler found over one hundred verses, drawings, watercolours and autographs from such noted celebrities as William Cowper, novelists Charlotte Smith and Anna Seward and painter George Romney.
+While many of the drawings are copies of famous works of art, there were among them watercolours of two unnamed women.
 Wheeler enlisted the Tate Gallery for help in identifying the two women.

-The first was easily recognizable as Princess Caroline of Brunswick.
+The first was easily recognisable as Princess Caroline of Brunswick.
 As Clarke was a known intimate of the family, it is not surprising that this portrait should survive among his work.
 What it does prove is that he was a master miniaturist, creating images that are clear representations, over one hundred years after being painted.
 The second portrait is what may be the most exciting discovery of the book.
-Wheeler is now convinced that the image, portraying a woman in white muslin and dated 1815 is unquestionably Jane Austen.
+Wheeler is now convinced that the image, portraying a woman in white muslin and dated 1815, is unquestionably Jane Austen.
 The portrait is not verified by the National Portrait Gallery, which claims ownership of the only authenticated likeness of Jane Austen, painted by her sister Cassandra.
-Still, many find Cassandra’s portrait to be unsatisfying.
 Wheeler has had his picture studied by physiognomists, who identify the sitter in Cassandra’s sketch as the same person appearing in Clarke's watercolour.

 He has also scoured Jane Austen’s letters seeking to verify the clothing worn in the portrait.
-Visible beneath the subjects shawl is a longsleeved white gown with black trim.
-On March 9, 1814, Jane Austen wrote from London to Cassandra: "I wear my gauze gown today, long sleeves & all … & [have] plaited black satin ribbon around the top.”
-Certainly the gown is dressy, but wouldn’t someone honored with a private tour of the Prince’s residence wear her very finest gown?
+Visible beneath the subjects shawl is a long-sleeved white gown with black trim.
+On March 9, 1814, Jane Austen wrote from London to Cassandra: 'I wear my gauze gown today, long sleeves & all … & [have] plaited black satin ribbon around the top.'
+Certainly the gown is dressy, but wouldn’t someone honoured with a private tour of the Prince’s residence wear her very finest gown?
 Is it possible that we do indeed have a record of Jane Austen’s Carlton House visit?
-We may never know, but the clues are tantalizing.
+We may never know, but the clues are tantalising.